Saikat-inst/Complete-Kitchen-Website/README.md

 # Complete-kitchen-website
-Complete website with admin panel
+Complete website with admin panel where one can changes photos for the website and many other facilities